-Why Nigerians allowed siting up telecommunication masts in their homes?
+Why do Nigerians allow the siting of telecommunication masts in their homes?

 Telecommunication masts can be found virtually in every part of Nigerian villages and cities.
 The siting of telecom mast isn’t done without the consent of the owners of a piece of land.

 Some residents have control over the location of telecom tower, while some others do not have.
 The former are those who have received compensation for having sold or leased their piece of land to a telecommunication firm.
 The latter are those who live close to the mast, the telcom firm feels their consent isn’t needed.